1974 All-Ireland Senior Camogie Championship: Final

 Kilkenny were lucky to draw the final against Cork at Croke Park on 15 September with the last puck of the match from Helena O'Neill from an acute angle.
-Cork had first half goals from Marion McCarthy, Nancy O'Driscoll and Marion Sweeney goaled for Cork in the first-half while Carmel Doyle and Angela Downey replied for Kilkenny.Agnes Hourigan wrote in the Irish Press: This was one of the great finals in which the skills displayed by the Cork and Kilkenny hurlers were often evident.
+Cork had first half goals from Marian McCarthy, Nancy O'Driscoll and Marion Sweeney goaled for Cork in the first-half while Carmel Doyle and Angela Downey replied for Kilkenny.Agnes Hourigan, president of the Camogie Association, wrote in the Irish Press: This was one of the great finals in which the skills displayed by the Cork and Kilkenny hurlers were often evident.
 The high standard of play, the speed of the layers, and the accuracy of the free-takers all combined to make this a memorable game.
 Both sides missed chances but the Kilkenny attack muffed one opportunity towards the end that would probably have given them the title.

 Replay

 Kilkenny led from start to finish in the replay and the goalkeeping of Deirdre Sutton prevented Kilkenny winning by a greater margin.
 At the end of the game the Cork players carried Ann Carroll, now in her twelfth inter-county season, off the field.
-Agnes Hourigan wrote in the Irish Press: Kilkenny gave a brilliant display in the opening half, being faster to the ball, and to the strike.
+Agnes Hourigan, president of the Camogie Association, wrote in the Irish Press: Kilkenny gave a brilliant display in the opening half, being faster to the ball, and to the strike.
 Cork never gave up.
 They chased every ball but were not as accurate as usual in front of goal.
 Kilkenny clinched the issue with a goal by Ursula Grace in the 22nd minute.